Azure/CCOInsights/dashboards/GitHubDashboard-Contributors/GitHubDeploymentGuide.md

 ## Dashboard

-With the previous backend deployed, you can now download the [GitHubContributions v1.0.pbit](./GitHubContributions%20v1.0.pbit) and execute it locally.
+With the previous backend deployed, you can now download the [GitHubContributions v1.0.pbit](./GitHubContributions%20v1.0.pbit) and run it locally.
 You will be asked to enter:
 - The Storage Account name of the Storage Account you deployed.
 ![Storage Account Name](../../install/images/github-storage-account.jpg)
 - The Storage account access key.